khalidgt95/Python-Projects/Chap7 - Data Structures/README.md

 * Acts as a placeholder for a set of related attributes
 * We don't need to write a constructor
 ---
+# Dictionaries
+* They are the key-value data structure
+* The key can be anything as long as it is hashable